readthedocs/sphinx_rtd_theme/docs/contributing.rst

 #.
 Run ``npm install && npm run build && python setup.py bdist_wheel sdist`` to rebuild all the theme assets and the Python
    package, notice that ``package-lock.json`` will be updated with a new package version.
-But take care that it isn't also bumping versions of dependencies in ways that are risky to the release.
+But take care that it isn't also bumping versions of dependencies in ways that are risky to the release. *If* ``package-lock.json`` changes, you need to commit it to git and tag it together with your release.
 #.
 Commit these changes.
 #.
 Tag the release in git: ``git tag $NEW_VERSION``.
 #.
 Push the tag to GitHub: ``git push --tags origin``.